coreruleset/coreruleset/CONTRIBUTING.md

 * False positive rates are higher (even on single strings)
 * False negatives should not happen at this level
 * Check everything against RFCs and allow listed values for the most popular elements

-Each rule which placed into a paranoia level must contain tag `paranoia-level/N`, where N is the PL value, but this tag can only be added if rule does **not** have `nolog` action.

 ## ID Numbering Scheme